cunnie/coursera_crypto-001/notes.md

 * E: encryption algorithm: E(k,m) == c
 * D: decryption algorithm: D(k,c) == m

-Encryption algorith is publicly known; don't use proprietary algorithms because they haven't been peer-reviewed and may have serious flaws.
+Encryption algorithm is publicly known; don't use proprietary algorithms because they haven't been peer-reviewed and may have serious flaws.